ArashBesadi/Optimisation/README.md

 # Optimisation-
-Comparing hill climbing with gradient ascent
+Comparing hill climbing with gradient ascent on a simple and complex landscape.